NASA-AMMOS/3DTilesRendererJS/README.md

 errorThreshold = Infinity : Number
 ```

-Value used to compute the threshold `errorTarget * errorThreshold` above which tiles will not render.
+Value used to compute the threshold `errorTarget * errorThreshold` above which tiles will not load or render.
 This is used to enable traversal to skip loading and rendering parent tiles far from the cameras current screenspace error requirement.
 If `errorThreshold` is set to `Infinity` then all parent tiles will be loaded and rendered.
 If it's set to `0` then no parent tiles will render and only the tiles that are being rendered will be loaded.

+Note that if the camera position zooms in or out dramatically setting this to a value other than `Infinity` could result in tiles flickering if the renderer updates to display tiles that were previously outside the error threshold.
+As such this setting is best suited for when camera movement is limited smaller movement scales such as real world movement speeds.

 ### .maxDepth